gpaumier/gp2/src/pages/wikimedia/2018 Advancement.rst

    `Myleen Hollero <http://myleenhollero.com/>`__ // `CC-BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0/legalcode>`__.

-In my current role, I also work with other teams in Advancement, for example providing expertise and guidance to the Strategic Partnerships team, and the Major Gifts, Foundations, and Endowment team.
+In my previous role, I also worked with other teams in Advancement, for example providing expertise and guidance to the Strategic Partnerships team, and the Major Gifts, Foundations, and Endowment team.

-I currently support the Community & Grantmaking Committee of the Endowment Board of Directors, and prevously staffed their Investment committee.
-I have also crafted proposals tailored to high-net-worth prospects and created a modular prospectus aimed for a wider audience.
+I supported the Community & Grantmaking Committee of the Endowment Board of Directors, and prevously staffed their Investment Committee.
+I also crafted proposals tailored to high-net-worth prospects and created a modular prospectus aimed for a wider audience.
 In 2019, I co-wrote the Wikimedia Foundation's application for the 100&Change challenge,\ [#100andchange]_ including what would become my essay on the :doc:`Stakes of Knowledge <stakes-of-knowledge>`.

 .. [#100andchange] The `100&Change challenge <https://www.100andchange.org/>`__ is a competition organized by the MacArthur Foundation for a $100 million grant to "fund a single proposal that promises real and measurable progress in solving a critical problem of our time."

-More recently, I produced a research report about the future of the Endowment, and guided the Endowment Board and its Community & Grantmaking Committee through their strategy discussions, notably around what kind of work they might decide to fund.
+In 2022, I produced a research report about the future of the Endowment, and guided the Endowment Board and its Community & Grantmaking Committee through their strategy discussions, notably around what kind of work they might decide to fund.